01 Apr 2022By Kate Bibby

 Once students have robust core literacy skills, a whole world of exciting reading opens up to them.
 As well as providing life-long solace and pleasure, this can boost academic achievement – as noted in the DofE’s Research evidence on reading for pleasure.

-✓ While evaluating a text, discuss the distinctive characteristics and appeal of that particular genre.
-Our articles on the benefits of reading fiction and the benefits of reading non fiction could provide inspiration for navigating discussions.
+- While evaluating a text, discuss the distinctive characteristics and appeal of that particular genre.

-✓ Encourage short story reading.
-Short stories can be an easy entry point to a challenging author and are less intimidating than long novels.
+- Encourage short story reading.
+Short stories can be an easy entry point to a challenging author.

-✓ Improvise a scenario via class roleplay to make texts more accessible.
-Exploring how a character may feel about a certain event or situation can enhance students’ understanding of a text – and their engagement with it.
+- Improvise a scenario via class roleplay to make texts more accessible.
+Exploring how a character may feel about a certain event or situation can enhance learners’ understanding of a text – and their engagement with it.

-✓ Set a reading challenge.
-This is especially easy to do via remote or blended learning.
-Agree a reading plan with each student based on their ability and interests and ask them to write a follow-up piece after reading each text.
+- Set a reading challenge.
+This is especially easy to do in the classroom or as part of remote learning.
+Agree a reading plan with each learner and ask them to write a follow-up piece after each text.
 You could award prizes for the writing that demonstrates the most powerful connection to the text.